Shimano Ultegra R8000 vs Dura-Ace 9100: What are the main differences? - Cycling Weekly

 New Shimano Ultegra is still the same Hollowtech II construction as before, and like most of Shimano’s range, including Dura-Ace, it’s a two piece construction, too.

 Finally, the cassettes between the two are quite different.
-Whereas with the Dura-Ace groupset you’re getting high end carbon fibre spiders with titanium sprockets, on Ultegra you get aluminium.
+Whereas with the Dura-Ace groupset you’re getting high end carbon fibre spiders with steel and titanium sprockets, on Ultegra you get all steel sprockets.

 Weights